Individuals & Couples Counseling

 Hello!
 I’m Dr. Mark Karris

-Are you seeking a compassionate, trauma-informed, and transformative approach to individual or couples counseling that incorporates the latest research?
+Are you searching for a compassionate, trauma-informed, and transformative approach to individual or couples counseling?
 Look no further.
-I am here to support you if you are feeling lost, stuck, anxious, depressed, disconnected, or hopeless.
-As a former university professor teaching counseling courses, best-selling author, researcher, and skilled therapist, I am passionate about helping clients on their journey towards healing and growth.
-Let me use my expertise and experience to work with you and help you reach your goals.
+I offer support grounded in the latest research to help you navigate feelings of being lost, stuck, anxious, depressed, disconnected, or hopeless.
+As a former university professor, best-selling author, researcher, and skilled therapist, I bring a deep passion for guiding clients on their journey toward healing and growth.
+Let me use my expertise and experience to partner with you and help you achieve your goals.

 My Approach

-As a therapist, I bring a unique combination of compassion and directness to the table, with a holistic and integrative perspective informed by the latest in neuroscience research.
-By addressing the mind, body, spirit, and emotions all at once, I create a safe, empathetic space for clients to explore their goals and objectives.
+As a therapist, I offer a unique blend of compassion and directness, guided by a holistic and integrative approach grounded in the latest neuroscience research.
+By addressing the mind, body, spirit, and emotions together, I provide a safe and empathetic space for you to explore your goals.

-But let’s be real, nobody wants to be in therapy forever.
-My ultimate goal is to empower you to reach your full potential and live your best life, not to keep you coming back for more sessions.
-My focus is on helping you achieve your therapeutic goals and make real, lasting change.
-So let’s make it happen, and get you out of therapy and back to living.
+But let’s be honest—therapy isn’t meant to last forever.
+My ultimate aim is to empower you to reach your full potential and live your best life, not to keep you in therapy indefinitely.
+I’m focused on helping you achieve real, lasting change so you can move forward and get back to living.
+Let’s make it happen.

 Frequently Asked Questions